2.2 Health, Wellness, and Disease Prevention

 Factors Affecting Health

-The Centers for Disease Control and Prevention (CDC) identifies broad categories of factors that affect health, including genetics and biology, behavior, access to medical care, culture, environmental and physical influences, and social determinants of health.[15]When working with clients to improve outcomes, nurses should recognize these factors that influence personal health.
+In addition to social determinants of health (SDOH), the Centers for Disease Control and Prevention (CDC) identifies broad categories of factors that affect health, including genetics and biology, behavior, access to medical care, culture, environmental and physical influences, and social determinants of health.[17]When working with clients to improve outcomes, nurses should recognize these factors that influence personal health.

 Genetics and Biology